Colleagues discussing DSAR process

 The Problem With Fulfilling DSARs

-Unfortunately, IT departments are already overwhelmed, and adding DSARs to their workload diverts attention from critical security operations, risking delays.
+Adding DSARs to their workload diverts attention from critical security operations and risks delays.

 41% of privacy experts estimate the average cost of a DSAR to be between £3,000 and £6,000

-To address these challenges, businesses should ask themselves:
+To address these challenges, businesses should ask:

 • How can we efficiently handle DSAR tasks without overloading our teams?